 The course learning contract is an alternate means provided to students for meeting existing course requirements in special circumstances or when a required course is not otherwise available.
 In special circumstances, especially when a student may have previously completed some of the course requirements, an independent course learning contract may be arranged.
 Some options may include videotaping, electronic/distance methods or limited independent learning activities with faculty supervision.
-Interested students should contact the instructor of the course or the Dean for Academic and Student Services.
+Interested students should contact the instructor of the course or the Dean of Teaching and Learning.